HorseLord-Abrek/LocaIO-Knowledge-Base/README.md

 - Much more (We are open to suggestions).

-> #### LocaI/O is a new initiative and like any other knowledge base, it requires an immense amount of community contribution.
+> #### LocaI/O is a new initiative and like most of the community knowledge bases, it requires an immense amount of community contribution.
 Feel free to put your name under any contribution, your efforts are much appriciated.

 **Table of Contents**
 - [Basic Terminology](#basic-terminology-references)